websemantics/auto-pyro/README.md

 ## Get Started

 Auto-pyro downloads, configure, install and deploy a complete Pyro app with all required addons and packages.
-It automatically installs the [Pyro Builder](https://github.com/websemantics/builder-extension) and comes pre-configured with a [todo module](#todo-module) out of the box.
+It automatically installs [Pyro Builder](https://github.com/websemantics/builder-extension) and comes pre-configured with a [todo module](#todo-module) out of the box.
 Let's take it for a spin before diving into the details,

 1- Install [Apache Ant](http://ant.apache.org/),